-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2003.
+CI. applied, were admitted, and enrolled (full- or part-time) in fall 2005.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 647 Total first-time, first-year (freshman) women who applied 999 Total first-time, first-year (freshman) men who were admitted 428 Total first-time, first-year (freshman) women who were admitted 521 Total full-time, first-time, first-year (freshman) men who enrolled 209 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 220 Total part-time, first-time, first-year (freshman) women who enrolled 2

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-Yes X No If yes, please answer the questions below for fall 2003 admiss ions:

-Number of qualified applicants placed on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted
+Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1,301 Total first-time, first-year (freshman) men who were admitted 429 Total first-time, first-year (freshman) women who were admitted 735 Total full-time, first-time, first-year (freshman) men who enrolled180 Total part-time, first-year (freshman) men who enrolled 8 Total full-time, first-time, first-year (freshman) women who enrolled197 Total part-time, first-time, first-year (freshman) women who enrolled 9 C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes No If yes, please answer the questions below for fall 2005 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is y our waiting list ranked?
+If yes, do you release that information to students?
+Do you release that information to school counselors? mission Requirements High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4. $ Does\ your\ institution\ require\ or\ recommend\ a\ general\ college-preparatory\ program\ for\ degree-seeking\ students?$ Require Recommend Neither require nor recommend ъ. • a 1 Basis tor Sei lection

-Admission Requirements

-C3.
-High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

-X High school diploma is required and GED is accepted

-High school diploma is required and GED is not accepted

-High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-Reo mire nuq unc

-Recommend

-X Neither require nor recommend